SunHaozhe/SunHaozhe.github.io/_posts/2020-03-23-statsmodels-memo.md

 # Replace X_train by X_train.assign(const=1) if needed
 ```

-Check all available output which is dependent on the solve:
+Check all available output which is dependent on the solver:

 ```python
 binary_results.mle_retvals